The Eaglet rules.

 ['4 Stars',0],['3 Stars',2],['2 Stars',1],['1 Star',0],['Bomb',0]

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Eaglet:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Eaglet:

 Featured Route For The Eaglet

 Pitch 1: Climb past at least one pin on steep rock till about 15 feet up where it gets slabby...
 At this point climb the slab up and left to easy yet loose ground heading in to the trees and a gully to the base of the chimney that marks the second pitch...
 Belay at the base of the chimney with gear...Pitch 2: Climb up the right hand of the two chimneys...
 A really fun classic pitch...
-Climb past the chock stone and up to a nice belay ledge typically there is a fixed anchor here that may or may n...[more]
-Browse More Classics in NH
+Climb past the chock stone and up to a nice belay ledge.
+Typically there is a fixed anchor here that may or may ...[more]
+Browse More Classics in New Hampshire

 It may be obvious to everyone but me, but the first rock face you encounter on the Eaglet trail isn't the Eaglet.
 The climb I found first had bolts in it.
 Follow the cairns uphill for a few more minutes.
 The start of the West Chimney still has pins in it.